 This morning, my Ubuntu laptop won’t boot up.
 My immediate reaction was shivers at the back of my neck and then down the shoulders.
 I don’t understand why it felt that way.
-It’s like one of those situations when you suddenly discovered you left your wallet or something valuable at a restaurant and your mind started racing trying to figure out how to get back quickly and at the same time thinking what would happen and what would you do if you can’t find it anymore… And all those thoughts happening in just two or three seconds.
+It’s like one of those situations when you suddenly discovered you left your wallet, your laptop, or something valuable at a restaurant and your mind started racing trying to figure out how to get back quickly and at the same time thinking what would happen and what would you do if you can’t locate it anymore… And all those thoughts happening in just two or three seconds.

-In this case, my laptop won’t boot up, it uses LUKS full disk encryption, I have no idea how to recover it, I haven’t done it before, I don’t know if it can be recovered, and I’ve got tons of important data in there.
-Ahhh!
+In this case, my laptop won’t boot up, it uses LUKS full disk encryption, I have no idea how to recover it, I haven’t done it before, I don’t know if it can be recovered, and I’ve got tons of important data in there!

-Fortunately, those were just a couple of seconds and after that you go back to your sane state and then do what everyone else does – Google your way out.
-Thanks again to Google, it was easy to research how to recover an encrypted disk.
+Fortunately, those were just a couple of seconds and after that you go back to your sane state and do what most everyone else does – Google your way out.
+Thanks again to Google, it was easy to research on how to recover an LUKS-encrypted disk.

 I missed the old days when recovering a disk from a failed system was as simple as attaching the disk to another system, mounting it, and start accessing your data back.
 Life has changed.
 With most of our valuables in digital format nowadays, you need to apply the same security you do with physical valuables – you lock them up with a key.
 But instead of locking with a door, you lock the data by encrypting it.

 Below are the steps to recover a LUKS encrypted disk.
 There are tons of information like this online but I thought I just need to add another document among hundreds already out there in case one poor soul can only find this one.

 - Boot the system from a rescue disk or Live CD.
 If this is not possible, attach the encrypted disk to another Linux system

 - Identify the device name of the encrypted disk